Blindboy Boatclub: Television

-Boatclub made a five-part documentary series called Blindboy Undestroys the World for BBC Three which explored contemporary issues in the UK.
+Blindboy made a five-part documentary series called Blindboy Undestroys the World for BBC Three which explored contemporary issues in the UK.
 The 2018 pilot episode, which covered the housing system in the UK, was long-listed for a BAFTA award.
 This was followed by a four-part series in 2019 which looked at precarious employment, anxiety, the internet, and modern slavery.

-Boatclub has also appeared on several Irish programmes, including The Late Late Show and The Tommy Tiernan Show.
-He has also appeared on Russell Brand's Under the Skin with Russell Brand and The Trews web series.
+Blindboy has also appeared on several Irish programmes, including The Late Late Show and The Tommy Tiernan Show.
+He has also appeared on Russell Brand's Under the Skin with Russell Brand, The Trews web series, and Andrew Callaghan's Channel 5 with Andrew Callaghan web series.

+In 2024, Blindboy wrote an episode of RTE Storyland titled "Did You Read About Erskine Fogarty?", starring Robert Sheehan, Peter Coonan and Lalor Roddy.

 Books

 He has published three collections of satirical short stories: